Chandrakant-Sahu/chatting_app/README.md

 3. Create a new chat group
 4. Delete a chat group
 5. Search for a chat group
-6. Send images
+6. Send messages (including images and emojis)
-7. Emoji messaging
-8. Clear messages
+7. Clear messages

 # Getting Started with Create React App